swup/docs/src/docs/options/options.md

 ## skipPopStateHandling

-Swup is built around the [History API](https://developer.mozilla.org/en-US/docs/Web/API/History), but sometimes some other tools manipulating the browser history can be used as well.

-For this reason, swup places a `source` property into every history `state` object it creates, so it can be identified later (swup also modifies the current history record on start, to include the `source: swup` property as well).
-On `popState` events, swup only handles the records that were created by swup.
+Swup might not be the only library manipulating history state in your project.
+To properly identify visits initiated by swup, it will add a `source` property to every history state object it creates.
+Whenever the back/forward button is hit, swup will only handle visits it recognizes.

-This behavior can be modified by the callback `skipPopStateHandling`, which should return a `boolean` (`false`: handle the `popState` event, `true`: do nothing).
+This behavior can be modified by passing in a `skipPopStateHandling` handler that returns `true` to handle a specific history visit or `false` to do nothing.
+It receives the triggered `popstate` event and defaults to:
-The callback receives one argument - the `popState` event.

-The option defaults to this:

 ```javascript
 {